James T. Dobbins, III, Ph.D., FAAPM

 Professor of Radiology, Biomedical Engineering, and Physics

 James Dobbins, Ph.D., is Associate Vice Provost and Director of the Office of DKU Programs at Duke University, and also serves as Secretary of the Duke Kunshan University Board of Trustees.
 He is an internationally recognized scholar in the field of advanced diagnostic imaging science, having developed several techniques that have been put into clinical practice worldwide.
 Jim joined the Department of Radiology at Duke in 1985 and has faculty appointments in the School of Medicine, the Pratt School of Engineering, the Trinity College of Arts and Sciences, and the Graduate School.
 He has over 350 publications and presentations and twice won awards for best manuscript of the year in a scientific journal, including the Sylvia Sorkin Greenfield award from the American Association of Physicists in Medicine.
 In addition, Jim has extensive experience in education and leadership, including 10 years as founding Director of the Medical Physics Graduate Program at Duke University.
 Under his leadership, the Graduate Program became the second largest in the U.S. and among the top programs in quality.
 Jim is also co-founder, past-President, and former Chair of the Board of Directors of the Society of Directors of Academic Medical Physics Programs, Inc., which provided the opportunity to contribute to the national dialogue on many issues of importance to the future of medical physics educational programs.
-He has held numerous leadership roles within Duke University and in national scientific and professional organizations, and currently serves as Chair of the Education Council of the American Association of Physicists in Medicine, the largest scientific and professional society of medical physics in the world, overseeing national educational standards in this field.
+He has held numerous leadership roles within Duke University and in national scientific and professional organizations, and currently serves as President - Elect of the American Association of Physicists in Medicine, the largest scientific and professional society of medical physics in the world, and one of the leading organizations in translational medicine of the future.

-As Associate Vice Provost, Jim is the principal coordinator of the academic and programmatic elements of the Duke component of graduate and undergraduate educational programs at DKU, including implementation work on the new four-year undergraduate liberal arts college at DKU that will open in Fall 2018.
+As Associate Vice Provost, Jim is the principal coordinator of the academic and programmatic elements of the Duke component of graduate and undergraduate educational programs at DKU, including implementation work on the new four-year undergraduate liberal arts college at DKU that opened in Fall 2018.

 Jim received his Ph.D. in Physics from the University of Wisconsin-Madison, and his undergraduate degree with highest honors in Physics from the University of North Carolina at Chapel Hill.
 He is a Fellow of the American Association of Physicists in Medicine.